Getting your home studio setup right isn’t easy.

 You need to be careful how you set your monitors up – we are going to look into this in much more depth later in this guide.

-Home Studio Design: The Perfect Room Setup
+Home Studio Setup: The Perfect Room Setup

 You might have the best equipment in the world…